GatesDupont/scr_design_sims/README.md

 Simulations were completed using R version 3.6.1.

-1. Sutherland, C., Royle, J. A., and Linden, D. W. (2019). oSCR: a spatial capture–recapture R405package for inference about spatial ecological processes.Ecography, 42(9):1459–1469.
+1. Sutherland, C., Royle, J. A., and Linden, D. W. (2019). oSCR: a spatial capture–recapture R405package for inference about spatial ecological processes. *Ecography*, 42(9):1459–1469.